Workflow

 The session list shows forge indicators next to the status label:

 When a sync detects that the review request was merged, Agentty transitions the session straight to Done.
+Any stacked draft linked to that parent is restacked onto the parent's base branch so it can be started as a normal draft.

-From the Sessions tab, press a to create a regular session or Shift+A to create a draft session.
+From the Sessions tab, press a to choose between Regular, Draft, and Stacked session creation.
 Regular sessions keep the fast path: type the first prompt and press Enter to start the agent immediately.
 Draft sessions stage each Enter as one ordered draft message, immediately show a Draft Session guidance block in session view, keep the o shortcut hidden until a worktree exists, and start only after you press s.
 Once drafts are staged, the same panel previews the staged bundle before launch.
-The draft worktree is created at that start step so the branch is based on the latest local base-branch state instead of the moment the draft session was first created.
+The draft worktree is created at that start step so the branch is based on the local base branch at launch time, instead of the moment the draft session was first created.
 Until that deferred worktree exists, prompt @ lookup suggestions index the active project root so file search still works while you stage the draft bundle.
-If you decide not to start that staged bundle, return to the Sessions list and press c to cancel the still-unstarted draft session directly.

 Typical Transitions🔗